toledosq/sd-enable-textual-inversion/README.md

     ngpu = 1
 ```

-Comment these lines out, then below them add `ngpu = 1`.
+Comment these lines out, then below them add `ngpu = 1` (Or whatever # of GPUs you want to use).
 Make sure that it is at the same indentation level as the line below it.

 <br>